 1 mod n each time it switches its state.
 Note that the leader cannot perform this operation n times without reaching a state that no node in the system initially had.
-Therefore, after n rounds the leader is in a state s such that state $s+1 \mod n$ is not present in the system.
-At most n rounds later, the leader will increase its state again, implying stabilization within a total of 3n rounds. $\Box$
+Therefore, after at most n rounds the leader is in a state s such that state $s + 1 \mod n$ is not present in the system.
+As we assumed that the leader does not switch to state $s + 1 \mod n$ within the first n rounds, the leader must have switched to state s after any initial "copies" of s have been overwritten by some other state.
+Hence, the leader will switch to state $s + 1 \mod n$ exactly n rounds after switching to state s, i.e., all other nodes are in state s in that round.